antonio-muniz/errorizer/README.md

 ## Responding errors

-When an error condition is met somewhere in the code, all that needs to be done is to pass the error code to Express' `next` function.
+When an error condition is met somewhere in the code, all that needs to be done is to make the error code reach Express' `next` function.

-For convenience, you can specify the code as a string or as the message of an instance of `Error`.
-You can also include the error code in the `code` property of an object.
+For convenience, you can specify the error code in multiple ways:
+- as a string;
+- within an instance of `Error`;
+- in the `code` property of an object

 ### Example
 ```js